Folkert94/Boat_Detector_AMS/README.md

 # Boat Detector Amsterdam

-Hobby project where I detect boats on the canals outside of my house.
-The end product is a report with an overview on how many boats passed by.
+Hobby project to detect boats on the canals outside of my house.

 ![](demo.png)
 Detector2 demo.